Certification of powers of attorney

 The authenticity of a document’s extracts can be certified only if the document contains several issues which are not related to each other (for example, extract from a service record).

 Certification of signature’s authenticity

-Consul certifies signature’s authenticity on the documents, which do not constitute business deal.
+Consul certifies a signature’s authenticity on the documents, which do not constitute a business deal.
 By certifying signature’s authenticity Consul does not verify facts, indicated in a document.
-Person’s signature authenticity can not be certified on the document which is subjected to state registration (for example, certificates of birth, marriage etc.).
+Person’s signature authenticity cannot be certified on the document which is subjected to state registration (for example, certificates of birth, marriage etc.).

 Certification of document’s translation authenticity from one language into another

-Consul certifies authenticity of document’s translation from one language into another if he can speak both languages.
-If a Consul can not speak corresponding languages, translation can be made by an authorized interpreter, whose signature on translation should be certified.
+Consul certifies the authenticity of a document’s translation from one language into another if he can speak both languages.
+If a Consul cannot speak corresponding languages, translation can be made by an authorized interpreter, whose signature on translation should be certified.